kevinaltschuler/bevy-mobile/README.md

 # Bevy-xcode #

-SO NASTY THAT ITS SOMEWHAT OF A TRAVESTY
+SO NASTY THAT ITS PROBABLY SOMEWHAT OF A TRAVESTY

 bevy for iphone, using <a href='https://facebook.github.io/react-native/'>React Native</a>